-Other means of evaluation include district program evaluations, administrator Classroom Observation data as well as the Professional Development Evaluation Survey data (Professional Development System, Appendix E).
+Other means of evaluation include district program evaluations, administrator Classroom Observation data as well as the Professional Development Evaluation Survey data.
 Professional opinions of the training activities conducted in Santa Rosa District are helpful in planning future Inservice programs.

-The individual teacher Professional Development Plan serves as an evaluation of district Inservice activities.
-The PDP documents the area of need, deliberate practice, identified training, and an outcome statement based on ending student data.
-The instructional personnel and school administrator(s) document that the PDP was implemented as written and the newly learned knowledge and skills were applied in the classroom.
+The individual teacher professional development plan serves as an evaluation of district Inservice activities.
+My Learning Plan documents the area of need, deliberate practice, identified training, and an outcome statement based on ending student data.
+The instructional personnel and school administrator(s) document that My Learning Plan was implemented as written and the newly learned knowledge and skills were applied in the classroom.